quasar-team/CanModule/Documentation/sphinx-source/connection.rst

 	AnaInt32 anaRet = CANRestart( "192.168.1.10", timeout );

-In all 3 cases CanModule detects a failure to send a message on a port, and tries to reconnect all ports of that module.
+In all the first 3 cases CanModule detects a failure to send a message on a port, and tries to reconnect all ports of that module.
 Sending messages are buffered for ~20secs, and the reconnection takes at least ~20sec, so it takes ~1 minute to reestablish communication.
 All received CAN frames are lost, and not all sent frames are guaranteed, therefore some care has to be taken when the